-In this post, we’ll explain the three main types of intellectual property and what you should know about each.
+In this post, we’ll explain the four main types of intellectual property and what you should know about each.

 When you create works such as art, music, writings, and computer code, you can use copyright law to prevent other people from copying your work without your permission.
 In most cases, you’ll own the copyright unless you are creating the work for your employer or unless you are creating the work for your client as an independent contractor and you sign an agreement giving ownership to them.